CATCHING UP WITH LILITH

 Lilith means “the night,” and she embodies the emotional and spiritual aspects of darkness: terror, sensuality, and unbridled freedom.
 Just like the character Cyrain of Ash, there is an enormous amount of parallels between Cyrain and Lilith with Daenerys.
 This is but a small portion.

 A visual of Lilith, one of the wives of Satan (fire).
-And we know Daenerys is already a bride of fire. https://en.wikipedia.org/wiki/Lilith#/media/File:Lilith_(John_Collier_painting).jpg
+And we know Daenerys is already a bride of fire and mother to fire-breathing dragons. https://en.wikipedia.org/wiki/Lilith#/media/File:Lilith_(John_Collier_painting).jpg

 A few good links to expand the info of Lilith: